Halestorm (album)

 Halestorm is the debut studio album by American rock band Halestorm.
 It was released in 2009 by Atlantic Records.
-The record was produced by Howard Benson and includes a collaboration with Evanescence's former member Ben Moody as a co-writer in the track "Innocence".
+The record was produced by Howard Benson and includes a collaboration with Evanescence's former member Ben Moody as a co-writer on the track "Innocence".
 Halestorm received generally mixed reviews from music critics.
-Commercially, the album was a modest success, debuting at number 40 on the US Billboard 200.
+Commercially, the album was a modest success, debuting at number 40 on the US Billboard 200 and was certified gold by the RIAA.
 The first single from the album, "I Get Off" received considerable play time and peaked at 17 on the Billboard Hot Rock & Alternative Songs chart.
 The 10th Anniversary Edition was released on December 20, 2019.

 10th Anniversary Edition

 The band celebrated the tenth anniversary of the album's release by releasing a 10th Anniversary Edition featuring "all-new artwork as well as pre-production demos and bonus material."

 In a statement announcing the reissue of Halestorm, Lzzy Hale said: "We lived through a fire, a mudslide, an earthquake and 19 months in Burbank, California to make sure our debut album was released.
-To celebrate our 10th year anniversary of our debut album on Atlantic Records, we decided to include raw, never-before-heard demos and rejects, new art, and personal letter from me taking you through our roller-coaster ride.
+To celebrate our 10th year anniversary of our debut album on Atlantic Records, we decided to include raw, never-before-heard demos and rejects, new art, and a personal letter from me taking you through our roller-coaster ride.
 I hope you enjoy this special piece of Halestorm history."